kintohub/kintohub-docs/README.md

 Got a bug or a feature request?
 Please [open a new issue](https://github.com/kintohub/kintohub-docs/issues/new).

 ## Release Status & Notes
-We're currently in "Private Alpha".
-We will open a public Alpha release soon.
-Our Alpha phase will have massive changes, but we have a fair amount of features we've built.
-We expect to have a stable Beta offering by October 2018.
+We're currently in Open Beta.

-For people participating in our alpha, you may find the release notes [here](release-notes/Alpha.md).
+For people participating in our beta, you may find the release notes [here](https://feedback.kintohub.com/changelog).

 ## Features